farkhan8183/Food-Bridge-MERN-App/README.md

 Responsive UI: Fully optimized for mobile and desktop, ensuring accessibility for all users.

+##The Real Challenge?
+> Managing three different user roles (Donor, Volunteer, Recipient) in one seamless ecosystem.
+I tackled this by implementing JWT-based Role-Based Access Control (RBAC), ensuring that user sessions are handled securely and redirected to the correct dashboard via custom React middleware.

-🛠 Installation & Local Setup
+## Installation & Local Setup
 To run this project locally, follow these steps:

 Clone the repository: